 Tutorial: Using BizTalk Bridges to Insert Flat File Messages into an On-premises SQL Server

 Fabrikam and Contoso are two business partners.
 Fabrikam (the retailer) sends sales order messages to Contoso (the supplier).
 Contoso maintains all the sales order data in table called Orders, which is housed in a SQL Server database within Contoso’s premises.
 Fabrikam sends flat-file messages to Contoso using an FTP server.
-Hence, Contoso has to implement a solution on Windows Azure, which enables the following:
+Hence, Contoso has to implement a solution that enables the following:

 Contoso must pull the flat file messages from the FTP server at which Fabrikam drops the sales order messages.

 Contoso must process the message received from Fabrikam and map it to the message for inserting the sales order in its SQL Server database.

 To enable this scenario, Contoso does the following:

 Generates the schema of the flat-file message that it will receive from Fabrikam.